gucci-ninja/Soft-Eng-Lecture-Notes/4B/2E03/README.md

 #### Difference Between Earth and Venus Atmosphere

 H2O and CO2 are greenhouse gases.
-On Earth,, they come in the form of oceans and rocks.
+On Earth, they come in the form of oceans and rocks.
 If you increase the temperature by a little, the water evaporates into atmosphere and exposes more rock, which releases CO2.
 The temperature goes up as more water and carbon diozide are released.
 This process has run to completion on Venus and is called the **runaway greenhouse effect**.

 Earth is slightly different because it's far enough from the Sun that the atmosphere, ocean and rock interior is connected by the **carbon-silicate cycle**, keeping us at equilibrium.